Agent in Place

 Agent in Place is an action thriller novel by Mark Greaney, published on February 20, 2018 by Berkley Books.
 It is the seventh book in the Gray Man series, featuring assassin and CIA operative Court Gentry.
+It was preceded by Gunmetal Gray and followed by Mission Critical.
 The novel places Gentry at the forefront of the civil war in Syria, as he helps a group of expatriates take down the Syrian president's brutal regime.

 The book debuted at number seven at the New York Times bestseller list.

 Plot summary

 Two months after his CIA operation in Hong Kong, Court Gentry is hired by Syrian husband-and-wife doctors Tarek and Rima Halaby through former French intelligence officer Vincent Voland for a contract job in Paris, which is to kidnap Spanish fashion model Bianca Medina, the mistress of Syrian president Ahmed al-Azzam.
-He captures her from a private apartment at Rue Tronchet, evading an Islamic State terrorist cell sent by Azzam’s powerful wife Shakira.
+He extracts her from a private apartment at Rue Tronchet, evading an Islamic State terrorist cell from Belgium sent by Azzam's wife Shakira.
 After delivering Medina to the Halabys, leaders of a group of Syrian exiles, Gentry angrily leaves them for their faulty intelligence.

-The Halabys try to secure Medina's cooperation by asking her about a secret meeting between Azzam and the Supreme Leader of Iran in Tehran in which she was present, which the Halabys believe could lead to the destabilization of Azzam's regime since his Russian allies would not agree to a partnership with the Iranians.
-Bianca reveals that she had given birth to a child with Azzam named Jamal, and that she would rather return to war-torn Syria and take care of her child rather than betray Azzam.
-The Halabys reach out again to Gentry for another job, which is to extract the four-month-old Jamal and his babysitter Yasmin from Damascus.
-Court initially refuses, but after rescuing the Halabys from being captured by French cops sent by Swiss intelligence officer and Shakira's right-hand man Sebastian Drexler, he agrees to go to Syria.
+The Halabys try to secure Medina's cooperation by asking her about a secret meeting between Azzam and the Supreme Leader of Iran in Tehran in which she was present, which the Halabys believe could lead to the destabilization of Azzam's regime since his Russian allies would strongly oppose a partnership with the Iranians.
+Bianca reveals that she has a child with Azzam named Jamal, and that she would rather return to war-torn Syria to be with her child rather than betray Azzam.
+The Halabys reach out to Gentry for another job, which is to extract the four-month-old Jamal and his babysitter Yasmin from Damascus.
+Court initially refuses, but after rescuing the Halabys from being tortured by corrupt French police detectives sent by Swiss fixer and Shakira's right-hand man Sebastian Drexler, he agrees to go to Syria.
+Drexler is tasked by Azzam with rescuing Medina in France with Mukhabarat operatives led by Malik, although he is a fugitive from Europe and is working for Shakira.